Back to all posts

 Choosing between Ashiatsu and deep tissue massage isn’t about picking a “better” option; it’s about finding the right fit for your body and your wellness goals.
 Both are powerful therapeutic tools, but they get the job done in very different ways.
 To make the best choice, it helps to think about a few personal factors.
 Considering your comfort level with pressure, what you hope to achieve from your session, and the value of professional guidance will point you in the right direction.
 Let’s walk through what you should keep in mind.

-Your Personal Comfort and Pain Threshold
+Your Personal Pain and Comfort Levels

 How you experience pressure is a huge part of a successful massage.
 If the idea of sharp, targeted pressure from an elbow or thumb makes you tense up, deep tissue might feel too intense.
 While it’s effective, some find it uncomfortable.
 On the other hand, Ashiatsu Deepfeet Bar Therapy delivers incredibly deep pressure without the pointy sensation.
 Because the therapist uses their feet, the pressure is broad and consistent, which can feel more relaxing and less invasive.
 Think of it as a deep, heavy blanket versus a targeted poke.
 Ashiatsu can often feel gentler while working tissues just as deeply, making it a great choice if you have a lower pain threshold but still crave deep relief.